top of page

 Colfax & Union County Family Navigation

-Assistance for families in navigating social services, financial support, and other programs that would support the family in moving towards greater stability.
+Assistance for families in navigating housing, social services, financial support, and other programs that would support the family in moving towards greater stability.
 Call Misty in Raton/Clayton at 575-445-2400 for more information.

 boyart2.jpg